Manny Roman

-Emmanuel Roman-Castillo is an Puerto Rican baseball coach and former pitcher, who is the current head baseball coach of the Fairleigh Dickinson Knights.
+Emmanuel Roman-Castillo is a Puerto Rican baseball coach and former pitcher, who is the current head baseball coach of the Fairleigh Dickinson Knights.
 He played college baseball at Keystone College from 2008 to 2011.
 He was also the head baseball coach of the Raritan Valley Golden Lions (2017).

 Coaching career

 On June 16, 2022, Roman was promoted from assistant coach to head coach of the Fairleigh Dickinson.